Building LLMs is probably not going be a brilliant business

 How are they raising so much money?

 If LLM makers seem cursed to an airline-style business destiny, how come they are able to raise so much money?
 OpenAI raised $6.6 billion at a valuation of $157 billion less than two months ago.
-That might be the biggest VC round of all ime.
+That might be the biggest VC round of all time.

 What do they know that I don't?
 It is a mystery - but let's consider the options.

-Perhaps they are hoping to develop their own chips to reduce their dependance on NVIDIA. $6.6 billion is not enough to build a new fab but it might be enough to get a new chip designed which allows them to migrate off NVIDIA.
+Perhaps they are hoping to develop their own chips to reduce their dependence on NVIDIA. $6.6 billion is not enough to build a new fab but it might be enough to get a new chip designed which allows them to migrate off NVIDIA.
 That would save them paying so much money for GPU time.
 But, NVIDIA are actually one of the investors in the round (although only a fairly small amount) - so it's unlikely "develop an NVIDIA competitor" was on any of the pitch deck slides.

-Perhaps OpenAI are hoping to build a strong brand so that customers won't switch so easily.
+Perhaps OpenAI are hoping to build a strong brand so that customers won't switch to competitors so easily.
 It's not impossible, there is proof the branding and lock-in can work in technology - but it seems difficult to manage given that LLMs themselves generically have a textual interface - meaning that there is no real API as such - you just send text, and it sends text back.

 Can they do anything about new entrants?
 Possibly.
-If investing $6.6bn allows them to develop a major improvement in their model then that would raise everyone else's costs considerably and probably force some of them smaller competitors out of the market.
-The trouble is the money is the most fungible of all goods (that is the point, after all) and that $6.6bn is not all that much of it.
-So this round wouldn't, by itself, be enough to dissuate others.
+If investing $6.6bn allows them to develop a major improvement in their model then that would raise everyone else's costs considerably and probably force some of their smaller competitors out of the market.
+The trouble is that money is the most fungible of all goods (that is the point, after all) and that $6.6bn is not all that much of it.
+So this round wouldn't, by itself, be enough to dissuade others.
 I used to work at a bank and I can tell you that individual bond raises can be a lot more than $6.6bn.

 Not all AI companies are doomed